Rossen Milanov

 Rossen Milanov (Росен Миланов) is a Bulgarian conductor.
-He is Music Director of the Princeton Symphony Orchestra & New Jersey's Symphony in C. He is also Principal Conductor of Orquesta Sinfonica del Principado de Asturias, in Spain and the former Music Director of Bulgaria's New Symphony Orchestra.
-He is the Music Director of the Columbus Symphony Orchestra, and the Chautauqua Symphony Orchestra.
+He is music director of the Princeton Symphony Orchestra & New Jersey's Symphony in C. He is also principal conductor of Orquesta Sinfonica del Principado de Asturias, in Spain and the former music director of Bulgaria's New Symphony Orchestra.
+He is the music director of the Columbus Symphony Orchestra, and the Chautauqua Symphony Orchestra.

 Life and career

 Early life

 Milanov was born in Sofia, Bulgaria.
 He studied oboe and orchestral conducting at the Bulgarian National Academy of Music, and he earned his master's degree in oboe performance at Duquesne University.
 He studied conducting at The Curtis Institute of Music and The Juilliard School, where he received the Bruno Walter Memorial Scholarship.

 Conducting career

-From 1994–1999, Milanov was Conductor of The Juilliard School's Pre-College Orchestra.
-He acted as Music Director of the Chicago Youth Symphony Orchestra from 1997–2001.
-He spent over 11 years with The Philadelphia Orchestra, first as Assistant Conductor from 2000–2003, then as Associate Conductor from 2003–2011, and finally as Artistic Director of the ensemble's summer home at the Mann Center for the Performing Arts from 2006–2010.
-Milanov was Chief Conductor of the Symphony Orchestra of the Bulgarian National Radio Symphony Orchestra from 2003-2008.
+From 1994 to 1999, Milanov was conductor of The Juilliard School's Pre-College Orchestra.
+He acted as music director of the Chicago Youth Symphony Orchestra from 1997 to 2001.
+He spent over 11 years with The Philadelphia Orchestra, first as assistant conductor from 2000 to 2003, then as associate conductor from 2003 to 2011, and finally as artistic director of the ensemble's summer home at the Mann Center for the Performing Arts from 2006 to 2010.
+Milanov was chief conductor of the Symphony Orchestra of the Bulgarian National Radio Symphony Orchestra from 2003 to 2008.

-In September 2014, Rossen Milanov was named the next Music Director of the Columbus Symphony Orchestra, effective in the 2015-16 season and with a four-year contract.
-The following month, the Chautauqua Institution's Chautauqua Symphony Orchestra named Milanov its Music Director starting in the summer of 2015.
+In September 2014, Rossen Milanov was named the next music director of the Columbus Symphony Orchestra, effective in the 2015-16 season and with a four-year contract.
+The following month, the Chautauqua Institution's Chautauqua Symphony Orchestra named Milanov its music director starting in the summer of 2015.
 From 2018, he is chief-conductor of RTV Slovenia Symphony Orchestra.